Edward Hay Mackenzie Elliot

-Major Edward Hay Mackenzie Elliot (30 November 1852 – 5 December 1920) was a British soldier who served as Private Secretary to David Boyle, 7th Earl of Glasgow while he was Governor of New Zealand in the 1890s.
+Major Edward Hay Mackenzie Elliot (30 November 1852 – 5 December 1920) was a Scot who served as Private Secretary to David Boyle, 7th Earl of Glasgow while he was Governor of New Zealand in the 1890s.
 He twice played football for Scotland in the unofficial international matches in 1871 and 1872.

 Early life and education

 Elliot was born at Vizagapatam, India, the son of Walter Elliot (1803–1887), the Scottish naturalist, and Maria Dorothea Hunter Blair (c.1816–1890).
 His mother was the daughter of Sir David Hunter-Blair, 3rd Baronet.

 Elliot was educated at Windlesham House School, near Washington, West Sussex and Harrow from January 1867 to Easter 1870.

 Football career

 Elliot played football for Harrow Chequers, before joining the Wanderers club, making his debut for them in a 5–0 victory over Forest School on 28 November 1871.
 He continued to appear regularly for the Wanderers over the next two years, with his final game coming on 22 March 1873.
 In the 1873 Football Annual, he was described as "a truly ponderous fellow but successful as a dribbler withal; has been known to kick a goal."

 He was selected to represent Scotland in the representative matches against England on 18 November 1871 and 24 February 1872, playing as a forward in the first match, won 2–1 by England, and as a back in the second match, which England won 1–0.

 Later in life, he also played cricket for the Marylebone Cricket Club, making four listed appearances between June 1897 and August 1903.